 For most events, the average temperature inside the Beacon ranges between 68 and 72 degrees.
 Due to logistics and artist requests, the temperature may vary greatly for some events.
 The artist may also ask us to adjust the temperature to their liking so that they are more comfortable for their performance.

 In the event of bad weather, how can I find out if an event is still taking place?

 Radio City Music Hall does not cancel nor postpone events due to inclement weather.
 Please be advised that tickets for all events are sold on a no-refund, no-exchange basis.
 This stipulation is clearly marked on each ticket.
 For up-to-the-minute information, please call 212-247-4777.

 I am legally blind and utilize a service dog.
 Can my service dog accompany me to my seat?

 Service Animals/Guide Dogs

 Service animals are permitted at Radio City Music Hall.
-The ADA defines a service animal as any guide dog, signal dog, or other animal individually trained to provide assistance to an individual with a disability.
+The Americans with Disabilities Act (ADA) defines a service animal as any dog, such as a guide dog or signal dog that is individually trained to provide assistance to an individual with a disability.
 This includes psychiatric service animals that are individually trained to provide service to individuals with psychiatric or neurological disabilities, such as preventing or interrupting impulsive or destructive behaviors.
 Service animals must be harnessed, leashed or tethered at all times, unless special circumstances exist, and will be required to rest in the seating area of the individual with a disability, rather than in the aisle.
 A guest whose service animal poses a threat to the safety of other guests and employees, or whose animal is not housebroken, may be asked to escort the animal off the premises.

 If you are an individual bringing a service animal, we strongly recommend that you contact Radio City Music Hall’s Disabled Services Department to request a photo ID for your animal, which will help to expedite entry and access.
 Please click here to request your Animal Access Card.